 Indoor plants are a booming business as more people appreciate the calming effect they have on us.
-Many plants are also known for their air purifying effect – a big plus with health conscious Millennials.
+Many plants are also known for their air purifying effect – a big plus with city-based, health conscious Millennials.
 A third reason sales of houseplants have shot up in the last decade is Instagram.

 Houseplants and Mental Health – the Calming Effect of Greenery

-It was Prince Charles of England who put plants firmly on the agenda back in 1986 when he said he talk to plants.
+It was Prince Charles of England who put greenery firmly on the agenda back in 1986 when he said he talks to his plants.
 Famously ahead of his time when it comes to all things nature and farming, Charles said it’s important to talk to plants.
 And that doing so keeps him relatively sane.
 He was ridiculed at the time, but soon experts began discussing whether plants actually benefitted from the air we exhale.
 Today, over 30 years later, plants are now given almost super natural powers.

 How Houseplants help Promote Instagram Influencers

 Houseplants are not cheap – but they are still one of the most cost effective home accessories.
-Celebrities and influencers are increasingly showing how to create an urban jungle with at-home selvies.
+Celebrities and influencers are increasingly showing how to create an urban jungle with at-home selfies.
 And gorgeous colourful photos of flowers and trees attract huge numbers of ‘likes’ on social media.

 How Sales of Plants have Boomed in Recent Years